ashleykelham/azurefreeapp/README.md

 # # Azure free full stack app demo: Application
-This repo is part of a medium article to show how to deploy a full stack app for very little money in Azure.
+This is part of a [Medium article](https://medium.com/@ashley.kelham/developing-a-startup-on-azure-for-under-1-407c3b290d36).
+The articles explains the infrastrcuture setup.

+It shows how to deploy a full stack app for very little money in Azure.
 This is the applications front end written in Angular.

 ### Requirements